 These days we are working on a few blue-prints and blue-lines in our lab.
-Before starting any work, we tried to discuss the original material and technique used into making them, with our team.
+Before starting the work, we tried to discuss the material and technique used in making them.
+This write-up is the summary of our discussion on the topic.

-Both these processes use different light sensitive chemicals for re-producing or copying the original drawings made on translucent paper.
+Both these processes (blue prints and blue lines/white prints) use different light sensitive chemicals for re-producing or copying the original drawings made on translucent paper.
 These processes were discontinued over a period of time because more stable and easier processes were developed later to replace them.

 John Herschel, who was a chemist, astronomer, and photographer, developed the process for blueprints in 1842.
 Herschel had discovered the cyanotype process after a series of experiments.
 The process starts by taking a drawn image on semi-transparent paper weighed down on top of a sheet of paper or cloth.
 The paper or cloth is pre-coated with a photosensitive chemical mixture of potassium ferricyanide and ferric ammonium citrate.
 Once the drawing is exposed to light the exposed parts of the drawing (the background) became blue, while the drawing lines blocked the coated paper from exposure and remained white.